I was always the biggest scaredy cat out of all my friends growing up.

 In videos of interrogations following their arrest, Geyser and Weier express little remorse over what they have done, nor do they panic about being charged with attempted murder.
 Geyser calls herself a kitty cat.
 Weier awkwardly tangles herself into a ball shape as she tells the story of how she came to meet, fear, and respect Slenderman.
 (She's the one who introduced the character to Geyser, but they planned the attack together.)

 The two girls are calm, well spoken, and polite.
 Their attack on Bella was both methodical and premeditated, and they never blame each other.
-To the audience. they do not seem like disturbed psychopaths; in fact, are found to not show sociopathic behavior according to psychologists in court hearings.
+To the audience. they do not seem like disturbed psychopaths; in fact, are found to not show sociopathic behaviour according to psychologists in court hearings.
 (The only additional finding on Geyser's part was that her father has schizophrenia and that his daughter may share the diagnosis.)
 Throughout, both girls continue to express full belief that it was worth it to harm their friend.

 Their sincerity chilled me to the core, maybe because they are so invested in something that is not real.